 By Aron Abraham

-Staking DOT is necessary to run the network using its Nominated Proof of Stake consensus algorithm.
-In a Proof of Stake (PoS) system, staking cryptocurrencies (in this case, DOT) validates transactions and earns certain rewards.
+In a Proof-of-Stake (PoS) system, individuals stake cryptocurrencies (in this case, DOT) in order to validate transactions and to earn certain rewards in return.
 In the event of malicious behaviour, however, the stake can be lost.
-In a Nominated Proof of Stake system (NPoS), nominators vote on who the validators will be by putting their own DOT at stake, meaning that they too are subject to losing their stake together with the validators they nominated.
+In a Nominated Proof of Stake system (NPoS), which Polkadot uses, nominators vote on who the validators will be by putting their own DOT at stake, meaning that they too are subject to losing their stake together with the validators they nominated.

 Bonding DOT is required for connecting parachains to the main Polkadot chain.
-If the connected parachain later becomes inactive, the bonded DOT tokens are taken by the algorithm and the parachain is disconnected from the Polkadot main chain, which makes this bonding a kind of Proof of Stake in itself.
+If the connected parachain later becomes inactive, the bonded DOT tokens are taken by the algorithm and the parachain is disconnected from the Polkadot main chain, which makes this bonding a kind of PoS in itself.

 Bitpanda GmbH ve grup şirketleri (Bitpanda) Türk Parasının Kıymetini’nin Korunması Hakkında 32 sayılı Karar’ın 2/b maddesine göre Türkiye’de yerleşik sayılan hiçbir kişiye yönelik olarak 6362 sayılı Sermaye Piyasası Kanunu başta olmak üzere Türkiye Cumhuriyeti Devleti mevzuatı hükümleri gereği Türkiye’de faaliyet izni gerektiren hiçbir sermaye piyasası faaliyetine dair hizmet sunmamaktadır. Şayet Bitpanda’nın yabancı sermaye piyasalarında vermiş olduğu hizmetlerden Türkiye’de yerleşik kişilerin faydalandığı tespit edilecek olursa tüm zararları kullanıcıya ait olmak üzere bu hizmetler ivedilikle sona erdirilecektir.